 copy and paste.
 So does a MS Word document.
 Some PDFs work, but those

 by "printing" an image do not.
-And JPEGs do not work.
+JPEGs do not work.

 a map is not absolutely essential, but it is a nice touch.
 However,

-almost every TWYS I have ever seen that supplies a map (roughly half
+almost every TWYS I have ever seen that supplies a map (less than half

 do) simply reprints the town's stock map.
 It probably has street names